Attendance and Reporting Absences

 Dentist, doctor and general appointments should be made out of the school day.
 However, we understand that this is not always possible.
 If it's absolutely essential for your child to take an appointment during the school day, please let the school office know and show them your appointment card.
 Ideally, children should come to school and get their registration mark and then be picked up and if possible, returned to school for their afternoon registration which is at 1.15pm for Key Stage 2 and 1:30pm for Key stage 1 and Reception.

 The Attendance Officer will always follow up any unexplained absences, so you may receive either a text, a phone call or even a home visit if we are concerned about your child's absence.

-The attendance figures for the Summer Term 2019
+The attendance figures for the Autumn Term 2019

 |Approved Educational Activity||183||0.46|

 |Lates before reg closed||255||0.64|

 |Lates after reg closed||12||0.03|